 25. Skyrocket/Scarlet Gilia (Ipomopsis aggregata)

-Skyrocket (Ipomopsis aggregata), also called scarlet gilia, is drought-tolerant perennial with red flowers similar to native coral honeysuckle.
+Skyrocket (Ipomopsis aggregata), also called scarlet gilia, is a drought-tolerant perennial with red flowers similar to native coral honeysuckle.
 These hardy, trumpet-shaped flowers are found all the way from Rocky Mountain alpine meadows to the hot climate of southern texas.
 As a wildflower, skyrocket is well-adapted to growing in areas with low rainfall and/or inconsistent access to water.

 26. Speedwell (Veronica)

 Speedwell (Veronica) is a well-known and versatile drought-tolerant perennial flower.
-Many different shades are available, and these plants are consistently a favourite of beneficial bees.
+Many different shades are available, and these plants are consistently a favorite of beneficial bees.
 The delicate spires can add a touch of an ethereal nature to your dry-season garden.

 27. Spider Flower (Cleome)